- Travel and Places»

 The district was opened for the tourists in 1989 and the foreigners are required to have an inner line permit to visit the place, as it is close to an international border.
 These permits are easily available for Poo, Khab, Sumdo, Dhankar, Tabo Gompa, Kaza, Moorang, Dabling etc.

 How to Reach kinnaur

 The memorable and exhilarating trip to the valley through National Highway-22, popularly known as Hindustan- Tibet Road is extremely adventurous.
-Beyond Rampur the road has been cut out of the rock and the number of natural tunnels and half tunnels are the breathtaking marvels of engineering.
+Beyond Rampur, the road has been cut out of the rock and the number of natural tunnels and half tunnels is the breathtaking marvels of engineering.

 Kinnaur is about 630 Km from NewDelhi, the capital of India.
 It is a 7 hours road journey from Chandigarh.

 The districts of Lahaul & Spiti and Kinnaur have a conglomeration of Shaivite Hinduism and Tibetan Buddhism.
 The culture and religion of the people is a curious blending and harmonious mixing of these religions with Bon, a pre–Buddhist religion of ancient Tibet.
 These three religions have adopted some indigenous shamanistic practices.